Ibrahim-Shabori/Ibrahim-Shabori/README.md

 - 🌱 I’m currently majoring in computer and control systems engineering department at mansoura university in Egypt.

-- 😄 Pronouns: you can call me Shabori or Giant Hima :-).
+- 😄 Pronouns: you can call me Shabori :-).